murikistudio/murikistudio.com.br/pages/games/mole-maniacs/terms-and-conditions.md

 You’re not allowed to attempt to extract the source code of the app, and you also shouldn’t try to translate the app into other languages or make derivative versions.
-The app itself, and all the trademarks, copyright, database rights, and other intellectual property rights related to it, still belong to Muriki Game Studio.
+The app itself, and all the trademarks, copyright, database rights, and other intellectual property rights related to it, still belong to {{ site.title }}.

-Muriki Game Studio is committed to ensuring that the app is as useful and efficient as possible.
+{{ site.title }} is committed to ensuring that the app is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the app or to charge for its services, at any time and for any reason.